 My name is Jan O'Mahony.
-I am a fully qualified psychodynamic counsellor (BSc.MBACP) with over 20 years experience, accredited and registered with BACP.
+I am a fully qualified psychodynamic counsellor and therapist (BSc.MBACP) with over 20 years experience, accredited and registered with BACP.

-I offer psychodynamic counselling and therapy to people living or working in Central London and Islington.
-I also offer counselling using VSee or Skype to those who have to travel as part of their work.
+I offer counselling and therapy to people living or working in Central London and Islington.
+For those who have to travel for work we can continue therapy over Skype.